-jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Cross Creek Capital, L.P., each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of \$4.5 million of units in this offering at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any units in this offering to such stockholders.
-If such stockholders were to purchase all of these units, they would beneficially own approximately 70.5% of our outstanding common stock after this offering.
+jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Mason Wells, each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of 700,000 shares of our common stock in this offering at the initial public offering price.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to such stockholders.
+If such stockholders were to purchase all of these shares, they would beneficially own approximately 62.6% of our outstanding common stock after this offering.

-If our stockholders are allocated all or a portion of the units in which they have indicated an interest in this offering and purchase any such units, such purchase would reduce the available public float for our shares because such stockholders would be restricted from selling the units by a lock-up agreement they have entered into with our underwriters and/or by restrictions under applicable securities laws.
-As a result, any purchase of units by such stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these units been purchased by investors that were not affiliated with us.
+If our stockholders are allocated all or a portion of the shares in which they have indicated an interest in this offering and purchase any such shares, such purchase would reduce the available public float for our shares because such stockholders would be restricted from selling the shares by a lock-up agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
+As a result, any purchase of shares by such stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not affiliated with us.

-Future sales of securities by existing stockholders could cause our stock price to decline.
+Future sales of shares by existing stockholders could cause our stock price to decline.